 WHAT ABOUT LEADER AND VAN SUPPORT?

-Each tour has two tour leaders (unless it is a smaller tour and then there will be one leader) and there is always van support.
-Discovery Bicycle Tour vans carry your luggage, water to refill your bottle, snacks, purchases you make, and you, if you want a break from cycling.
+Our standard is for each tour to have two tour leaders, and there is always van support.
+Discovery Bicycle Tours vans carry your luggage, water to refill your bottle, snacks, purchases you make, and you, if you want a break from cycling.
 It is also a traveling bike shop carrying all kinds of tools and spare parts in case your bike needs some roadside attention.

 HOW LARGE ARE THE GROUPS?
 WHO TAKES THE TOURS?

-You can expect from 12 to 20 people on your tour (although we run tours with as few as 8).
+You can expect from 10 to 15 people on most tours (although we run tours with as few as 8).
 Our customers come from all over the U.S. and Canada and are a diverse mix of couples, singles, and families.
-Ages vary widely but tend to average from 30 to 55, (with more over 55 than under 30).
+Ages vary widely but tend to average from 30 to 65, (with more over 55 than under 30).
 And there is better than an 85 percent chance you will have at least one past rider in your group who has come back for another tour with Discovery Bicycle Tours!

 WHAT IF IT RAINS?

-Sometimes you will experience rain but rarely in the past 43 years has it rained so much that we couldn’t ride at least part of the day.
+Sometimes you will experience rain but rarely in the past 45 years has it rained so much that we couldn’t ride at least part of the day.
 Until it stops raining, however, your leaders will be very inventive in finding things for you to do.
-Rain will not ruin your Discovery Bicycle Tour vacation.
+Rain will not ruin your Discovery Bicycle Tours vacation.

 SINGLE TRAVELER?
 WE ARE THE MOST AFFORDABLE TOUR COMPANY FOR SINGLE TRAVELERS, AND OUR POLICIES AND RATES ARE THE VERY BEST.